Last updated January 2025 | Words and photos by Vietnam Coracle | 111 comments

 WEATHER IN VIETNAM

-A Personal Guide to When & Where to Go
+A Guide to When & Where to Go

-Below, I’ve written an overview of weather conditions nationwide for each quarter of the year, including a map and recommendations of where to go (and where to avoid) during each time period.
+The travel industry generally does a bad job of communicating the complexities of Vietnam’s climate to potential visitors, often leading to misunderstandings and false expectations.
+In this guide, I’ve written an overview of weather conditions nationwide for each quarter of the year, including recommendations of where to go (and where to avoid) during each period.
+I’ve also created a colour-coded map to illustrate the information.
 Whether you’re planning a south-to-north adventure, a beach retreat, a mountain exploration or a motorbike road trip, this guide will help you decide when and where to go.
-Please bear in mind that weather patterns are inherently unpredictable: I’ve done my best to give an overview, but of course I can’t guarantee conditions will be exactly as I describe.
-For up-to-date weather reports, I highly recommend Windy.com.
+However, bear in mind that weather patterns are inherently unpredictable: I’ve done my best to give an accurate overview, but of course I can’t guarantee conditions will be exactly as I describe.
+For up-to-date weather reports, including rolling satellite images with toggleable layers for rain, cloud, wind and temperature, I recommend Windy.com.
+Use the contents below to find out about weather conditions and recommended regions at each time of year.
+If you find this guide useful, please support my website.
+(For similar resources, see Related Guides).

 CONTENTS: